NixOS/nix.dev/source/tutorials/first-steps/nix-language.md

 :::

 :::{note}
-`nix-instantiate --eval` will evaluate `default.nix` if no file name is specified.
+`nix-instantiate --eval` will try to read from `default.nix` if no file name is specified.

 ```shell-session
 $ echo 1 + 2 > default.nix